oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

 }
 ```

-When you use ingress-nginx in Kubernetes , you MUST use `kubernetes/ingress-nginx` (which includes the Lua module) and the following configuration snippet for your `Ingress`.
+When you use ingress-nginx in Kubernetes, you MUST use `kubernetes/ingress-nginx` (which includes the Lua module) and the following configuration snippet for your `Ingress`.
 Variables set with `auth_request_set` are not `set`-able in plain nginx config when the location is processed via `proxy_pass` and then may only be processed by Lua.
 Note that `nginxinc/kubernetes-ingress` does not include the Lua module.